bucketeer-io/bucketeer-docs/docs/getting-started/choose-sdk.md

 tags: ['guide','sdk','select']
 ---

-In this section you find information describing what are SDKs and listing the Bucketeer SDKs available to use in the integration process.
+In this section, you will find information describing what SDKs are and listing the Bucketeer SDKs available for integration.

 ## What are SDKs